LKWLaLa/graphql-node-exercise/README.md

  - Start the app with `node app.js`.
 (You can alternatively run it with [nodemon](https://github.com/remy/nodemon) for automatic server restarts.)
  - Navigate to `localhost:3000/graphql` to open the GraphiQL GUI in your browser.

+###  Etc:

+- When adding a new location, the `latitude` and `longitude` fields will be automatically populated by Google's geocode API.
+This functionality is only available on the create action, and has not yet been added to the update action.

+- When adding a new event, the `dateTime` field should be given a value that is an acceptable ISO 8601 format.
+For example, "2018-09-23T12:30" would work.